5G test site

 - What about health concerns?

 Engineered surfaces do not create additional power but redistribute existing power radiated from a base station or mobile unit transceivers.
-The CRC research team operates these transceivers in full compliance with Health Canada regulations.
+The CRC research team operates these transceivers in full compliance with Health Canada guidelines.

 To learn more watch our videos: